percona/k8spg-docs/docs/private.md

     and `some-secret-key` with the values used on the previous step).

-3. Now edit the backup section of the [deploy/cr.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/cr.yaml) file to set proper values for the `bucket` (the S3 bucket for backups created on the previous step), `region`, `credentialsSecret` and the `endpointUrl` (which should point to the previously created Minio Service).
+3. Now edit the backup section of the [deploy/cr.yaml](https://github.com/percona/percona-postgresql-operator/blob/main/deploy/cr.yaml) file to set proper values for your newly created  storage as follows (you can find more on these options in [backup and restore documentation](backups.md#configuring-the-s3-compatible-backup-storage)).

     ```yaml
     ...